Kavca/osdu-akm-models/README.md

 ## Lets get started

-(Tips: This page can also be viewed on : https://kavca.github.io/osdu-akm-models/) (Right-click the link to open in a separate window)
+(Tips: This page can also be viewed on :[View the project on GitHub](https://github.com/Kavca/osdu-akm-models))

 Open the webpage: